bengourley/modal.js/Readme.md

 - buttons (array)
   - text (string) the button text
   - event (string) the event name to fire when the button is clicked
-  - classname (string) the classname to apply to the button
+  - className (string) the className to apply to the button
   - iconClassName (string) adds an `i` element before button text with the given class(es)
-  - keyCode (number) the keycode of a shortcut key for the button
+  - keyCodes ([numbers]) the keycodes of shortcuts keys for the button
 - clickOutsideToClose (boolean) whether a click event outside of the modal should close it
 - clickOutsideEvent (string) the name of the event to be triggered on clicks outside of the modal
+- className (string) optional class to apply to the modal element

 Events will be fired on the modal according to which button is clicked.
 Defaults are confirm/cancel, but these can be overriden in your options.